Our Plants

 Size: 8’ x 3’

-Care: Full sun in humusy, fertile, moist well-drained soil.
+Care: Sun in humusy, fertile, moist well-drained soil.
 Mulch around the base.
-Flowers on current year’s stems so cut back to 6-8” in late winter or early spring.The genus Clematis was named by Dioscordes, physician in Nero’s army, from klema meaning “climbing plant.”
-The species 1st collected by the “Father of Texas Botany” Ferdinand Lindheimer in 1830’s.
-Max Leichtlin of the Baden Botanic Garden sent C. texensis to Kew Botanic Garden in London in 1880.
-French nurseryman Francisque Morel sent this selection to William Robinson.
-Robinson named it for his English nursery at Gravetye Manor in 1914
+Flowers on current year’s stems so cut back to 6-9” in late winter or early spring.The genus Clematis was named by Dioscordes, physician in Nero’s army, from “klema” meaning climbing plant.
+The species 1st collected by the “Father of Texas botany,” Ferdinand Lindheimer in 1830’s.
+Max Leichtin of the Baden Garden sent Clematis texensis to Kew Botanic Garden near London in 1880’s.
+French nurseryman Francisque Morel sent this selection to William Robinson who named it for his English nursery at Gravetye Manor in 1914.

 -